Resistor: Electronic symbols and notation

 Two typical schematic diagram symbols are as follows:

 The notation to state a resistor's value in a circuit diagram varies.

 One common scheme is the RKM code following IEC 60062.
 Rather than using a decimal separator, this notation uses a letter loosely associated with SI prefixes corresponding with the part's resistance.
 For example, 8K2 as part marking code, in a circuit diagram or in a bill of materials (BOM) indicates a resistor value of 8.2 kΩ.
 Additional zeros imply a tighter tolerance, for example 15M0 for three significant digits.
 When the value can be expressed without the need for a prefix (that is, multiplicator 1), an "R" is used instead of the decimal separator.
 For example, 1R2 indicates 1.2 Ω, and 18R indicates 18 Ω.

 Theory of operation

 Ohm's law

-The behaviour of an ideal resistor is described by Ohm's law:
+An ideal resistor (i.e. a resistance without reactance) obeys Ohm's law:

 Ohm's law states that the voltage ($V$) across a resistor is proportional to the current ($I$) passing through it, where the constant of proportionality is the resistance ($R$).
 For example, if a 300-ohm resistor is attached across the terminals of a 12-volt battery, then a current of 12 / 300 = 0.04 amperes flows through that resistor.

 The ohm (symbol: Ω) is the SI unit of electrical resistance, named after Georg Simon Ohm.
 An ohm is equivalent to a volt per ampere.
 Since resistors are specified and manufactured over a very large range of values, the derived units of milliohm (1 mΩ = 10−3 Ω), kilohm (1 kΩ = 103 Ω), and megohm (1 MΩ = 106 Ω) are also in common usage.